Ministries & Organizations

 Lectors proclaim the Word of God during Mass and other liturgical celebrations, helping the congregation encounter Scripture with clarity and reverence.
 This ministry is open to those who wish to grow in their faith and share God’s message through the power of His Word.

-Please reach out to him with any questions or if you’re interested in serving as a lector.
+Please reach out with any questions or if you’re interested in serving as a lector.

 • Library